-The module is set at the factory for a 0-20mA signal range on all sixteen channels.
+The module is shipped from the factory with the jumpers off for a 4-20mA signal range on all sixteen channels.
 The following diagram shows how the jumpers are set at the factory and describes the function of each jumper.
 When removing a jumper, store it by placing it on a single pin to prevent losing it.